Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Conformal Invariants

 \section{Conformal Invariants}

-In this section, we shall combine together the results from the previous sections to construct and compute a wealth of new conformal invariants.
-We shall continue using the notation and assumptions of the previous sections.
+In this section, we shall use the results of the previous section to compute the conformal invariants produced by Theorem~\ref{thm:CC.conf.inv}.
+This will provide us with a new family of geometric conformal invariants associated with equivariant classes and conformal diffeomorphisms.

-To a large extent the introduction of $G$-normalized cochains in the previous section was motivated by the following result.